openstack-infra/zuul/doc/source/zuul.rst

 save these events prior to exiting.
 When Zuul starts again it will read these saved events and act on them.

-If you need to abort zuul and intend to manually requeue changes for jobs which were running in its pipelines, prior to terminating you can use the zuul-changes.py tool script to simplify the process.
+If you need to abort Zuul and intend to manually requeue changes for jobs which were running in its pipelines, prior to terminating you can use the zuul-changes.py tool script to simplify the process.
 For example, this would give you a list of Gerrit commands to reverify or